Arm-Labs/TS-Keyword/README.md

 # TS-Keyword
-Welcome to the Arm Laboratory repository where we are experimenting with using the Arm Total-Solution Keyword detection software in the Open-IoT-SDK project to utilize the GitHub Custom Runner feature.
+Welcome to the Arm Laboratory repository where we are demonstrating using the Arm Total-Solution Keyword detection software in the Open-IoT-SDK project to utilize the GitHub Custom Runner feature.
+This repository can be used as a template to create your own CI system within GitHub.
+Go ahead and fork this repository to your own GitHub account and replace the actions with your own.
+See below for more information on how it all works.

 There are 2 ways to trigger the runner workflow, via a code change or manually starting the workflow.